cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/shell.md

 The Server Jobs add-in allows you to define and schedule regular server tasks (shell commands).
 Under the hood, these are run as cronjobs.

+{% if include.product == 'maestro' %}
+If you need to run a job against a Maestro service (i.e. inside a container), rather than on the underlying server, you should use the [Application Job add-in](/maestro/how-to-guides/add-ins/docker-tasks.html) instead.
+{% endif %}

 ## Adding a new server job

 To add a new server job: